akshayjadhav21/DevOps_Assignment/README.md

 -	I have tried to implement the Dockerfile to process all things at a time such as pulling an SQL image, create a container using an image, expose SQL port outside the host image, but I was confused about how to fetch DBScripts folder and from which folder path.

 #### New things I learned:
-     - Extensive usage of docker concepts while testing the code
+     - Extensive usage of docker to the developers
-     - How to increase the efficiency of Testing environment using
+     - How to increase the efficiency of Testing environment with minimum memory requirement with docker
+     - Unlike VMs, easy implementation of infrastructure and less memory consumed